 Multiple studies using fig tree leaf extract (combined with other fruits and alone) have shown good examples of its anti-wrinkle capabilities.
 Those using creams that contain fig leaf and/or fig fruit extracts showed measurable decrease in length and depth of facial wrinkles.
 There results are thought to happen because of the potent antioxidant and anti-collagenase activity of fig leaf.

-In a separate study, published in the Indian Journal of Pharmaceutical Sciences, it was shown that creams containing fig extract could also be used for hyper pigmentation, acne and even freckles.
+In a separate study, published in the Indian Journal of Pharmaceutical Sciences, research indicates that creams containing fig extract could also be used for hyper pigmentation, acne and even freckles.

 - good source of potassium